p5a0u9l/clamm/README.md

+# clamm

 ![](clam.png?raw=true)

-# clamm
-classical music manager
+the classical music manager for which you've waited a lifetime.